 - Learn to reduce risk factors, and increase activity, strength and balance

 “A Matter of Balance” is a falls prevention program that acknowledges the risk of falling, but emphasizes practical coping strategies to reduce this concern.
 Trained facilitators conduct eight 2-hour sessions designed for groups of 10-12 participants.
 During the class, participants learn to view falls and fear of falling as controllable, and set realistic goals for increasing activity.
-They also find ways to change the environment to reduce fall risk factors and learn simple exercises to increase strength and balance.
+They also find ways to change the environment to reduce fall risk factors and learn simple exercises to increase strength, balance and healthy aging.

 Family Caregiver Support